I:01:01 Policy Review Process

 5. Development and University Relations

-B. Numbering System: Each sub-section of the manual will be identified by a multi-digit number.
+B. Numbering System: Policies will be identified by a multi-digit number.
 The first digit (or digits) will be Roman numerals and will designate the major University administrative office having ultimate responsibility for the policy.
 These designations are as follows:

 I:00:00 General University Policy